chnm/thatcamp-org/wp-content/plugins/wp-super-cache/readme.txt

 There is one regular WordPress filter too.
 Use the "do_createsupercache" filter to customize the checks made before caching.
 The filter accepts one parameter.
 The output of WP-Cache's wp_cache_get_cookies_values() function.

+WP Super Cache has it's own plugin system.
+This code is loaded when WP Super Cache loads and can be used to change how caching is done.
+This is before most of WordPress loads so some functionality will not be available.
+Plugins can be located anywhere that PHP can load them.
+Add your own plugin by calling wpsc_add_plugin( $name ) where $name is the full filename and path to the plugin.
+You only need to call that function once to add it.
+Use wpsc_delete_plugin( $name ) to remove it from the list of loaded plugins.

+The cookies WP Super Cache uses to identify "known users" can be modified now by adding the names of those cookies to a list in the plugin configuration.
+Use wpsc_add_cookie( $name ) to add a new cookie, and wpsc_delete_cookie( $name ) to remove it.
+The cookie names also modify the mod_rewrite rules used by the plugin but I recommend using Simple mode caching to avoid complications with updating the .htaccess file.
+The cookie name and value are used to differenciate users so you can have one cookie, but different values for each type of user on your site for example.
+They'll be served different cache files.

 See [plugins/searchengine.php](https://github.com/Automattic/wp-super-cache/blob/4cda5c0f2218e40e118232b5bf22d227fb3206b7/plugins/searchengine.php) as an example I use for my [No Adverts for Friends](https://odd.blog/no-adverts-for-friends/) plugin.